Robinhood Shares Crash Following IPO

 In June, Securities and Exchange Commission head Gary Gensler said that “certain principal trading firms seeking to attract Robinhood’s order flow told them that there was a tradeoff between payment for order flow and price improvement for customers.

 “Robinhood explicitly offered to accept less price improvement for its customers in exchange for receiving higher payment for order flow for itself.
-As a result, many Robinhood customers shouldered the costs of inferior executions; these costs might have exceeded any savings they might have thought they’d gotten from zero commission trading,” Gensler said.
+As a result, many Robinhood customers shouldered the costs of inferior executions; these costs might have exceeded any savings they might have thought they’d gotten from zero-commission trading,” Gensler said.

 The company has also been accused of profiting from “gamification” of trading.